15 Best Hikes in Sydney (From Bush to Coast)

 Lake Parramatta

-The Lake Parramatta Reserve is home to a few walking trails, but the best one is the circuit walk around Lake Parramatta, a water reservoir formed by a decommissioned dam.
+Lake Parramatta Reserve offers several walking trails, but the highlight is the circuit walk around Lake Parramatta, a water reservoir formed by a decommissioned dam.

-Lake Parramatta was created as a result of the damming of Hunts Creek in 1856.
-The lake is now a recreational area with various marked bush walking trails, a picnic area, a cafe, and a swimming enclosure.
+Created by the damming of Hunts Creek in 1856, the lake has become a popular recreational area featuring marked bushwalking trails, a picnic area, a café, and a designated swimming enclosure.

-The Lake Parramatta Walk includes everything one would expect from a bushwalk, with fantastic scenery and great views to enjoy from start to finish.
+The Lake Parramatta Walk provides all the hallmarks of a classic bushwalk, with captivating scenery and picturesque views to enjoy from start to finish.

 Distance: 4.2 km (circuit)